 A second option for challenging the DMV’s decision to suspend or revoke your license is to take your case to the California Superior Court.
 The challenge you will file with the court is a Petition for Alternative Writ of Mandate.

-If taking your case to court without first requesting a departmental review, you will have 35 days to file a challenge following receiving notice of the P&M hearing decision.
+If you take your case to court without first requesting a departmental review, you will have 35 days to file a challenge after receiving notice of the P&M hearing decision.

 If you request a departmental review and the original decision is upheld, you will have 95 days from the date you receive notice of this decision to file your challenge with the court.